D.C. Roads - US 1

 US 1 is the only US Highway in the District of Columbia with cool black shields like these (the above is courtesy Lou Corsaro).

 NB at Madison Dr. NW, just after crossing the National Mall.
-There are no left turns at Constitution Ave., meaning one must cut over to 15th St. to turn from US 1 NB to US 50 WB, and creating a most unusual situation: As J.P.
-Nasiatka tells it, DC has legislated no left turn at an intersection where US 1 SB turns left (Constitution Ave.
-WB to 14th St. NW SB), somewhat like NJ officially having had NJ 29 NB on a one-way SB road.
-Traffic is signed to use 9th St. to I-395 instead, though one could use 15th St. to Jefferson Dr. on the south side of the mall.
-As I found while driving through the city, the impossible turn also happens to US 29 and US 50.
+There are no left turns at Constitution Ave., meaning one must cut over to 15th St. to turn from US 1 NB to US 50 WB.
+As J.P.
+Nasiatka tells it, if you're heading southbound in this area, you can't follow US 1 SB because it turns from Constitution Ave.
+WB to 14th St. NW SB at an intersection with "no left turn" signs.
+US 1 is signed to use 9th St. to I-395 instead, and as other sources tell it, this is the official route of US 1, not just the signed route.
+It certainly makes more sense, even though it has SB on the wrong side of NB by five blocks.

 A closeup of the arrow on the last sign above shows that the US 1 signs are actually a black sheet applied to a white background, with the appropriate holes cut out for the direction, shield, and in this case arrow.
 The sign is so old, the sheet is peeling away from the backing, leaving a halo around the arrow.
 Click for the full closeup of the sign.